Skip to content

 In today’s digital age, streaming has become a predominant way to consume media content.
 However, the distinction between legal and illegal streaming can often be blurred.

-Legal streaming in Germany involves accessing content through authorized services that have the right to distribute the content.
+Legal streaming in Germany involves accessing content through authorised services that have the right to distribute the content.
 These services often require a subscription fee or offer ad-supported content.
 Here are some key points about legal streaming:

 1. Licensed Platforms: Platforms like Netflix, Amazon Prime Video, Disney+, and local services like Joyn and Maxdome are fully licensed to distribute their content in Germany.
 Subscribing to these services ensures you are accessing content legally.